sanskrit-lexicon/csl-newsletter/april2022.md

 1. csl-orig.
 Inadequacy of 'prec', 'id', 'ibid', 'same as'.
 They need to be expanded.
 Otherwise, they will not make sense in the basic / advanced views or in the stardict format. https://github.com/sanskrit-lexicon/csl-orig/issues/852.
 2. csl-orig.
 Merge entries with dangling 'ls' tags in MW.
 See https://github.com/sanskrit-lexicon/csl-orig/issues/853.
 3. csl-orig.
 BUR.
 Upgrade subheadwords to headwords.
 See https://github.com/sanskrit-lexicon/csl-orig/issues/800.
+4. csl-devanagari.
+BOP.
+Andhrabharati has sent corrected version of BOP with Greek words supplied.
+Pending to integrate in CDSL.
+See https://github.com/sanskrit-lexicon/csl-devanagari/issues/39 and  https://github.com/sanskrit-lexicon/csl-devanagari/issues/40.

 # Repositories to be covered in newsletter